ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 of the stream in order to indicate how the remaining bytes on the stream are used.

-TODO: consider extracting special signal values into a separate draft;

 The signal value, 0x41, is used by clients and servers to open a bidirectional WebTransport stream.
 Following this is the associated session ID, encoded as a variable-length integer; the rest of the stream is the application payload of